Minor Prophets Timeline

 Zephaniah

-Zephaniah, the tenth Minor Prophet, wrote concerned God's indignation, Israel's repentance and their subsequent saving by the Lord.
+Zephaniah, the tenth of the Minor Prophets listed in most Bibles, wrote concerned God's indignation, Israel's repentance and their subsequent saving by the Lord.
 His inspired prophecies were against Judah and all people.
-He warned of spiritual fornication and the events with the Day of the Lord.
+He warned of spiritual fornication and the events surrounding the Day of the Lord.

 Habakkuk